coodoo-io/coodoo-app-config/README.md

 ## Custom settings

 To provide own settings you need to add a property file named `coodoo.appconfigs.properties` to your project.
-This file gets read on server startup if available.
+This file gets read on JavaEE server startup if available or manually by calling `AppConfigSettings.loadProperties()`;

 These are the properties to be defined on the file:
 ```properties